-In addition to STEM Plus, the Office of Transformation and Innovation has launched the African American Studies program at both Crowley and North Crowley High School.
-Early this year the state of Texas (Texas Education Agency) approved a 1.0 weighted state credited course that can be offered to all 9-12 grade students throughout the state.
-As described in the course guidelines by TEA, The African American Studies course is a conceptually driven course that introduces students to the exploration of the rich and diverse history and culture of African Americans.
-The goal of this course is to broaden the knowledge and understanding of students interested in learning about history, citizenship, culture, economics, science, technology, geography, and the political realities of African Americans.
-In Crowley ISD, we designed the course with the thinking to ensure the course even further by offering our students the opportunity to discover their roots by embedding a project-based learning opportunity that includes learning about their
+In addition to STEM Plus, the Office of Transformation and Innovation continues developing the African American Studies program at both Crowley and North Crowley High School.
+The African American Studies course is a conceptually driven course that introduces students to the exploration of the rich and diverse history and culture of African Americans.
+The goal is to broaden the knowledge and understanding of students interested in learning about history, citizenship, culture, economics, science, technology, geography, and the political realities of African Americans.
+In Crowley ISD, the course was designed with the thinking to ensure the course even further by offering our students the opportunity to discover their roots by embedding a project-based learning opportunity that includes learning about their own roots and ancestorial story by DNA analysis.
+Last year, the pilot of this course has 40 students enrolled in the course.